Current Loan

 Net Position Analysis

-Net Position β Your total financial advantage (or disadvantage) from refinancing at any point in time.
-Calculated as: Transition Benefits/Costs + Payment Differential + Balance Differential.
+Net Position — Your total financial advantage (or disadvantage) from refinancing at any point in time.
+Calculated as: Out-of-Pocket Differential + Payment Differential + Balance Differential.

-Transition Benefits/Costs β The one-time financial impacts at closing: Cash to Close or Cash Back, Escrow Balancing, and Skipped Payments.
-A positive number means you come out ahead at closing.
+Out-of-Pocket Differential — The net out-of-pocket impact of the transition window: Cash to Close or Cash Back, plus Escrow Balancing, plus Skipped Payments (P&I+PMI only).
+A positive number means you came out ahead at closing.

 Key Milestones